GoogleCloudPlatform/podcast/site/content/post/episode-55-managed-infrastructure-with-pawel-and-jerzy/index.md

 But then what we are seeing, of course, with Chef/Puppet is that people are creating their own kind of cookbooks and scripts.
 And we're looking at building some of those on our own as well so that we can really support the managed instance groups as, I would say, like a first-class citizen of these different cookbooks.
 So you can just create a group and have it be managed externally.
 And then of course, with even our internal deployment stack, so like the Deployment Manager, you can use that to create managed instance groups.
 And that's another common use case.

-FRANCESC: Yeah, that is Mark's favorite product of all Google Cloud Platform.
+FRANCESC: Yeah, that is Mark's favorite product of all Google Cloud.
 He always talks about it.

 MARK: I do talk about Deployment Manager.